 Our activities target for individuals who share our core principles on liberalism.
 We advise, motivate and inspire relevant stakeholders and create, shape and market the ideas of tomorrow.
-We are the creative think-tank of liberal politics.
+We are a proud creative think-tank of liberal politics.

-I am the Financial Administrator at FNF Lebanon and Syria since February 2017.
+I am the Financial Officer at FNF Lebanon and Syria since February 2017.
 I have a wide ranging experience in this field due to my 8 year career path with non-governmental organizations in Lebanon.
-I have a Bachelor's Degree in Business Adminstration with an Emphasis in Finance.
+I have a Bachelor's Degree in Business Administration with an Emphasis on Finance.

 Freedom for me is having the ability and the willingness to live without restrictions.
 I believe it is better to die than to live in chains.
 In a world full of borders that limit our freedom, this value for me is more important than ever and my work with FNF reminds me of how significant this is on a daily basis.

 I joined the team as the Executive Assistant in April 2017.
 I hold a Bachelor's Degree in Tourism Management and a Master's Degree in Tourism Research from the Lebanese University (LU).
 I have worked previously in the development sector, the media sector and the publishing sector.
 My choice to join FNF was intended to maximise my experience in this field and to build on my previous knowledge and experience in administration and research work.